 Other changes: None reported

 Ichthyosis is a skin disorder that can be found in the American Bulldog.
 The pup in the picture above was produced at Eagle's Wing Kennels before any commercial genetic testing for Ichthyosis was available.
 Signs that a pup is affected by the disorder are apparent within the first couple of weeks following birth.
 The skin appears "dirty" and won't wash clean, and the fur takes on a wrinkled appearance.
-Beware the breeder who doesn't know what Ichthyosis is or tries to pass of a skin condition in a young pup that looks like this as "normal."
-The University of Pennsylvania finally isolated the gene with help of biopsies from the 2 affected puppies in this litter, and now a test is commercially available from U of P, as well as included in many DNA profiles offered commercially, including the Wisdom Panel.
+Beware the breeder who doesn't know what Ichthyosis is or tries to pass off a skin condition in a young pup that looks like this as "normal."
+The University of Pennsylvania isolated the gene with help of biopsies from the 2 affected puppies in this litter, and developed a test that is commercially available from U of P, as well as included in many DNA profiles offered commercially, including the Embark and Wisdom.
 While not a life threatening disease, it can be uncomfortable for the dog and a nuisance for the owner due to excessive scaling, itching and dander production.

 Hyperuricosuria (HUU) means elevated levels of uric acid in the urine.
 This trait predisposes dogs to form stones in their bladders or sometimes kidneys.
 These stones often must be removed surgically and can be difficult to treat.
 HUU is inherited as a simple autosomal recessive defect.
 HUU can occur in any breed but is most commonly found in the Dalmatian, Bulldog and Black Russian Terrier.
 Genetic testing is available to determine if a dog carries the genetic trait to pass on HUU.
 Dogs that carry two copies of the mutation will be affected and susceptible to develop bladder/kidney stones.
 HUU is not the sole cause of urate bladder stones in dogs.
 Other factors such as liver disease and diet also may contribute.
 A dog that is HUU affected may never suffer from bladder/kidney stones, but it is more susceptible to present with same.
 The Wisdom DNA panel tests for HUU, along with many other diseases (including NCL, Ich, DM and NM discussed on this page).